Write a little about yourself. Just a paragraph will do.

 1. Phone (I can access all of recorded human history, knowledge,

-and most of the people on earth in a thing the size of one of those
+and a good chunk of the people on earth in a thing the size of one

 2. New people for a short period (This doesn't mean I don't want to